 What contemporary and historical artists are you inspired by?

-Contemporary artists who inspire me are Susan Wiel, Zandile Tshabalala, Venetia Berry, Eliza Hopewell, and a very good friend of mine, whose works are very special to me – Asha Vaidyanath.
-Then there’s Matisse, my mum really loved Monet, I am also a big fan of Gaudi.
+Contemporary artists who inspire me are Susan Weil, Zandile Tshabalala, Venetia Berry, Eliza Hopewell, and a very good friend of mine, whose works are very special to me, Asha Vaidyanath.
+Then there’s Matisse, my mum really loved Monet, and I am also a big fan of Gaudi.